 You will only get charged if someone clicks your advertisement

 Word of mouth and letter drops in your area are another cheap way to advertise your holiday rental.
 Or do some social media and YouTube promotions.
 Having rent coming in continually is important to stay afloat, in the Vacation rental business.

 Managing your Holiday House Rental

 Every business needs a manager and so does Holiday Rentals.
 Either do it yourself or Get a property manager in to do it.
 There is a lot more work to do it your self but I find it very rewarding and helps me find the smaller issues that a property manager may miss.
-This doesn’t mean you have to be present at each check in / check out.
-But is does mean that you will need to keep your booking calendar updated and have a mobile on you at all times to take guest booking or deal with current guests issues.
+This doesn’t mean you have to be present at each check-in / check-out.
+But it does mean that you will need to keep your booking calendar updated and have a mobile on you at all times to take guest bookings or deal with current guests’ issues.

 - Picking a key up from a local business

 - Picking a key up from the property owner if they live nearby

 - Have a key safe on site with the combination emailed to the guests in advance.

 - Dealing with the rubbish.
 Who will take out and bring in the rubbish bins?
 I find it easy just to get in good with one of the neighbors and pay to say one of their kids to do it every week.